phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 }
 ```

 Now an `unsafe` block is required again for dereferencing the `level_4_table_ptr` and we immediately see that this is the only unsafe operations in the function.
-There is currently an open [RFC][unsafe-fn-rfc] to change this dangerous property of unsafe functions that would allow us to avoid the above boilerplate.
+There is currently an open [RFC][unsafe-fn-rfc] to change this unfortunate property of unsafe functions that would allow us to avoid the above boilerplate.

 [unsafe-fn-rfc]: https://github.com/rust-lang/rfcs/pull/2585